andregalastri/galastri-dark-theme-for-vscode/README.md

 - Create a new issue
 - Provide me some code examples of the language you'd like me to add

-I will try my best to include it as best that I can.
+I will try my best to include it as fast I can.

+### Suggestions and bug reports are much appreciated :)

 <br>